majovanilla/personal-projects/README.md

 ### [Blog Project Repo](https://github.com/majovanilla/static-page)

 Project based on the Michael Hartls' Rails Tutorial.
 This was the first complete RoR project that I built.
-Over the time I've improved the backend and the frontend.
-I enjoyed and was challenged by this project, being my first approach to Rails.
-Of course, nothing topped the feeling of being able to build a fully functional app for the first time.
+Over time I've improved the backend and the frontend.
+I enjoyed and was challenged by this project, being my first attempt at Rails.

 ## Javsscript Projects

 ### [Weather app Repo](https://github.com/majovanilla/weather-app)
 [Live Version](https://majovanilla.github.io/weather-app/)

 This was a very fun project to build.
-The goal was to practice making API call to a service.
-In this case, I connected the app with the [Open Weather API](https://openweathermap.org/api) and practiced using two different API call, depending on the selected temperature units.
+The goal was to practice making API calls to a remote service.
+In this case, I connected the app with the [Open Weather API](https://openweathermap.org/api) and used two different API calls, depending on the selected temperature units.
 Although not an efficient use of the API, it was a good exercise.

 ### [Restaurant Page Repo](https://github.com/majovanilla/restaurant-page)
 [Live Version](https://majovanilla.github.io/restaurant-page/)

-I love the designed I chose for this project.
-It is elegant and classic and shows a restaurant website using dynamic tabs that render different content when you clicked them.
+I love the design I chose for this project.
+It is elegant and classic and shows a restaurant website using dynamic tabs that render different content when you click them.
 You could say it's another version of a one-page site.

 ### [Library Project Repo](https://github.com/majovanilla/js-library)
 [Live Version](https://majovanilla.github.io/js-library/)

 This project was all about learning how to create a functional app using only JS.
-I practiced more about manipulating the DOM and the most difficult part was to try to use JS as a backend language and change the elements in the Local Storage.
+I practiced more with manipulating the DOM.
+The most difficult aspects of this project were trying  to use JS as a backend language and changing the elements in the Local Storage.

 ### [To do List Repo](https://github.com/majovanilla/todo-list)
 [Live Version](https://majovanilla.github.io/todo-list/)

 This was a fun project.
 Again, the difficult thing is using Javascript to select and manipulate the actual objects stored in the DB, in this case Local Storage.
-The app allows the user to create project and attach to-dos to them, with a descrption, priority and due date.
-We also played a little with form validation using JS to avoid incorrect inputs to be submitted.
+The app allows the user to create projects and attach to-dos to them, along with a description, priority, and due date.
+We also played a little with form validation using JS to avoid allowing incorrect inputs to be submitted.

 ## Ruby Projects

 ### [Tic Tac Toe Game Repo](https://github.com/majovanilla/tic-tac-toe-game)

-A console version of the famous game made with Ruby.
+A console version of the famous game, made with Ruby.
-My partner @uryelah and I had a wonderful time creating this game with a very simple interface, like the old time games we used to play in elementary school.
+My partner @uryelah and I had a wonderful time creating this game with a very simple interface, like the old games we used to play in elementary school.
 It's a two player game with the ability to keep the score.

 ### [Enumerable Methods Repo](https://github.com/majovanilla/enumerable-methods)